LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 ancient art and sculpture (there's a Dying Gaul in there as well)

 Winckelmann, the art historian who first developed a chronology for ancient art, was lavish in his praise of the statue, and his views were parroted in endless published accounts of ‘my travels in Italy ’.
 It became a fixture on lists of ‘the top seven sculptures’ or ‘top ten antiquities.’
 Tourists overwhelmed by the presence of so much art in Rome could be reassured that this statue really was top-notch; it always received the maximum number of asterisks or exclamation marks, depending on which guidebook you read.
-In 1798 the Laocoon, along with the Apollo Belvedere, was taken to France as a piece of war booty under the terms of the Treaty of Tolentino (1797), but the seventeen years it spent on display in Paris only served to widen its audience and increase its prestige.
-Miniature copies were available in all sorts of materials: lead, bronze, terracotta, even precious stones like amethyst and agate; you could even buy a version from the Capodimonte porcelain factory in Naples with purple drapery and lurid green snakes.
+In 1798 it was taken (along with the Apollo Belvedere) was taken to France as a piece of war booty under the terms of the Treaty of Tolentino (1797), but the seventeen years it spent on display in Paris only served to widen its audience and increase its prestige.
+Miniature copies were available in a range of materials: lead, bronze, terracotta, even precious stones like amethyst and agate; you could even buy a version from the Capodimonte porcelain factory in Naples with purple drapery and lurid green snakes.

 - Vain